 Our online safety policy explains how we try to keep students safe.
 Cyber-bullying, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying and behaviour policies.
-We recognise that online abuse will often occur concurrently with face-to-face abuse.

 We recognise that whilst working online it is essential that students are safeguarded from potentially harmful and inappropriate online material.
-As such, we have robust security in place such as appropriate filters and appropriate monitoring systems.
-These systems are regularly monitored, and staff are aware of these systems, can manage them effectively and know how to escalate if a concern is identified.
-We ensure that students are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-We also involve parents and carers in this learning.
+We follow the DFE Filtering and Monitoring Standards and Cyber Security Standards.
+As such, we have robust security in place such as appropriate filters and monitoring systems.
+This includes both our network and devices.
+Staff are aware of these systems, can manage them effectively and will escalate any concerns immediately to the DSL.
+Our systems are reviewed annually.
+During any contact, interventions, and assessments we will always consider online risks to the student.
+We ensure that students are taught how to keep safe online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+Harmful and inappropriate content is blocked without unreasonably impacting teaching and learning.
+We involve parents and carers in this learning.
 We will communicate regularly with parents to reinforce the importance of children being safe online.
-Parents are informed of the systems we have in place to filter and monitor online use, what we are asking the children to do online, including sites they will be asked to access and who from school/college (if anyone) their child will be interacting with online.
-Although appropriate blocking is essential, we ensure this does not restrict learning.
+Parents are informed of the systems we have in place to filter and monitor online use, what we are asking the children to do online, including sites they will be asked to access and who from school (if anyone) their child will be interacting with online.
 If students are learning remotely we refer to government guidance here.